TouchInstinct/LeadKit/TIUIElements/README.md

 > You can initialize `AlertsFactory` with your own *LocalizationProvider* or use `DefaultAlertLocalizationProvider`

 ## Your view or view controller must implement PresentationContext protocol
-There are `UIKitAlertContext` and `SwiftUIAlertContext` protocols that are designed to make it easier to work with `AlertPresentationContext` protocol.
+There are `UIKitAlertContext` protocol that are designed to make it easier to work with `AlertPresentationContext` protocol.
 By default, no changes need to be made for UIKit view controllers to make them conform to `UIKitAlertContext`.

 ## Custom alerts
 ```swift